do-jonathan4/lfz-m1/exercises/html-forms/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the purpose of an HTML form element?
+1. Give five examples of form control elements.
+1. Give three examples of `type` attributes for HTML `<input>` elements.

 ### Exercise

 1. Read about HTML forms in pages 144-164 and 170-174 in _HTML & CSS_ by Duckett.